kajal-rekha/aero-tix-server/README.md

 ## Project Description

-**Aero-Tix** is an online air ticket booking application.
-This project provides the essential functionalities required for managing flight bookings, user authentication, and ticket management.
-It serves as the backbone for an online air ticket booking system, enabling smooth operations and secure transactions.
+**Aero-Tix** is a modern online air ticket booking application.
+It is designed to handle all essential operations such as user authentication, flight scheduling, and ticket booking with a focus on security and performance.
+Leveraging Node.js and Express.js for a fast and responsive API, Aero-Tix ensures seamless communication between the frontend and the database.
+MongoDB is utilized for flexible and efficient data storage, while JSON Web Token (JWT) provides secure user sessions and access control.
+This project delivers a reliable backend system that supports the core functions needed for an efficient air ticket booking service.

 ## Project Features